jir-f/Homework-Buddy/README.md

 * Classes tab to show all user classes

 ## How to
-How is homework buddy used
+How to use homework buddy

 ### Adding new classes
 In order to add new classes